Śródmieście-Zachód: History

 The Pionier 1907, opened in 1909, one of the oldest continuously-operated cinemas in the world.

-In the second half of the 19th century, in the area between current Piastów Avenue, Polish Army Avenue, Kopernika Street, and Narutowicza Street, were developed tenement houses.
-In the 1980s, alongside the current Polish Army Avenue, were developed the Concord and Grey Ranks Squares, originally known as the Bismarck, and Arndt Square, respectively.
-Additionally, at the intersection of current Piastów Avenue and Bolesława Krzywoustego Street, was formed the Tadeusz Kościuszko Square, then known as the Schinkel Square.
+In the second half of the 19th century, tenement houses were developed in the area between current Piastów Avenue, Polish Armed Forces Avenue, Kopernika Street, and Narutowicza Street, forming a downtown residential area.

+In the 1880s, the Concord and Grey Ranks Squares, originally known as the Bismarck, and Arndt Square, respectively, were developed alongside the current Polish Army Avenue.
+Additionally, the Tadeusz Kościuszko Square and Janina Szczerska Square, then jointly known as the Schinkel Square, were formed at the intersection of the current Piastów Avenue and Bolesława Krzywoustego Street.

-In 1909, at the current 2 Polish Army Avenue, was opened the Pionier 1907 cinema, known until 1945, as Helios, and the World Theatre.
-Prior to its official opening, the location hosted movie screening as early as 1907.
+In 1909, the ciname Pionier 1907, known until 1945, as Helios, and the World Theatre, was opened at the current 2 Polish Army Avenue.
+Prior to its official opening, the location hosted film screening as early as 1907.
 It is recognized as one of the oldest continuously operating cinemas in the world, and from 2005 to 2008, it was listed in the Guinness World Records.

 A portion of the neighbourhood's tenements were destroyed during the Second World War, and replaced after the conflict with socialist realist apartment buildings.

-In 1946, in the nearby neighbourhood of Turzyn, at 37 Sikorskiego Street, was founded the Szczecin University of Technology.
-In 1947, at 50 Piastów Avenue, was founded its Faculty of Civil Engineering and Architecture.
+In 1946, the Szczecin University of Technology was founded in the nearby neighbourhood of Turzyn, at 37 Sikorskiego Street.
+In 1947, its Faculty of Civil Engineering and Architecture was founded at Piastów Avenue, within the current boundaries of Śródmieście-Zachód at 50 Piastów Avenue.
 In 2020, it was split into the Faculty of Architecture, and the Faculty of Civil and Environmental Engineering, with the latter remaining in the building.

-In 1959, at 8 Polish Army Avenue, was opened the Kosmos Cinema.
-It had modernist building, with its façade decorative with a mosaic by Sławomir Lewiński and Emanuel Messer.
+In 1959, Kosmos Cinema was opened at 8 Polish Army Avenue, being houses in a modernist building, with a façade decorated with a mosaic by Sławomir Lewiński and Emanuel Messer.
 At the time, the cinema was considered the most technologically advanced in the Central and Eastern Europe.
 It operated until 2003.
 The building was sold in 2013, and retrofitted into a dance club and concert venue.

-In 1990, following the administrative reform in the city, it was divided into the municipal neighbourhoods governed by locally elected councils, with Śródmieście-Zachód becoming one of them.
+From 1955 to 1976, the area of the current Śródmieście-Zachód was part of the neighbourhood of Śródmieście (lit.
+'Downtown'), which formed one of the administrative subdivisions of the eponymous city district.
+On 28 November 1990, the neighbourhood of Śródmieście-Zachód was established as one of the administrative subdivisions of the Downtown district.

-In 2003, the shopping centre Kupiec was opened at 9 and 10 Bolesława Krzywoustego Street.

-In 2013, at 45 Piastów Avenue was opened the Nanotechnology Research and Education Centre of the West Pomeranian University of Technology.
+In 2003, the shopping mall Kupiec was opened at 9 and 10 Bolesława Krzywoustego Street.
+In 2013, the Nanotechnology Research and Education Centre of the West Pomeranian University of Technology was opened at 45 Piastów Avenue.

-Housing and public spaces

-The neighbourhood consists of mid-rise housing, dominated by tenement houses, with some presence of socialist realist apartment buildings.
-Alongside the Polish Army Avenue are placed two circular urban squares, the Concord and Grey Ranks.
-Additionally, at the intersection of Piastów Avenue and Bolesława Krzywoustego Street, are also located the Tadeusz Kościuszko Square and Janina Szczerska Square.